There are two key performance indicators of the solar receiver:

 The project will capitalise on the expertise gained from the 5-year research project CAPTure, where a novel OVAR concept was tested at TRL 5.

-The novel approach of the ASTERIx-CAESar receiver lies in considerable simplification comparing to previous research projects.
-The innovative design applies the concept of stackable, “free floating” ceramic absorber modules that are arranged in vertical columns.
-Each column is able to expand upwards according to its specific temperature distribution.
+The novel approach of the ASTERIx-CAESar receiver lies in considerable simplification compared to previous research projects.
+The innovative design applies the concept of stackable, “free-floating” ceramic absorber modules arranged in vertical columns.
+Each column can expand upwards according to its specific temperature distribution

 This design has not only advantages with respect to simplicity of design, but also regarding reduced thermal stress loading of individual absorber modules, thus reducing the risk of failure.